frec-3044/climate-change-template/rubric.md

 # Climate Module: Detailed Rubric

-# Lake Ice Phenology: Detailed Rubric

-## Module weight: 29 pts
+## Module weight: 33 pts

-- 2 pts per question for Question 1-7 (total of 14 pts)
+- 2 pts per question for Question 1-9 (total of 18 pts)
     - **0pts**: no code or answer provided
     - **1 pt**: Code provided and includes at least one correct tidyverse function but is not complete AND/OR (if text answer) response present but limited in depth of answer
     - **2 pt**: Correct provide provided AND/OR insightful text answer provided that correct describes patterns or addresses question.

-- 10 pts for Question 8 (total of 10 pts)
+- 10 pts for Question 10 (total of 10 pts)
     - **0pts**: no code or answer provided
     - **2 pt**: Code provided and includes at least one correct tidyverse function but is not complete AND/OR (if text answer) response present but limited in depth of answer
     - **4 pt**: Code, text, and plots include functions that were introduced in the module but the scientific analysis is not valid.